luke-hays/really-simple-rss-reader/README.md

 This is very barebones, and not intended to be deployed in a reachable manner besides the developer on a local machine.
 Its just a project and motivation to dive deeper into some technical topics.

+## How do I run this?

+This can be run with docker.
+Just clone it and run `docker compose up`.

+UI is accessible via `localhost:8080`

 ## Notes

 Topics to help me remember some stuff I need to dive into later.